Jahia/widen-asset-picker/README.md

 ### Deploy the module
 The module can be installed in 2 ways, from the source or from the store (available soon)
 #### From the source
-1. Clone or download the zip of the latest release.
+1. Clone or download the zip archive of the latest release.
-1. If you dowload the zip, unzip it
+1. Go to root of the repository
+1. Run the command line `mvn clean install`.
+This create a jar file in the *target* repository
 1. From jContent Goto `Administration` mode
 1. Expand `System components` entry and click `Modules`
-1. From the right panel click `SELECT MODULE`, and select the jar file in the target repository
+1. From the right panel click `SELECT MODULE`, and select the jar file in the *target* repository
 1. Finaly click `UPLOAD`

     ![][030]